analogueorm/analogue/readme.md

 ## Changelog

 #### Version 5.4
-- Illuminate 5.4 Compatibility
+- Illuminate 5.4 Compatibility.
-- Add Abillity to map DB columns that name are not equals to the name of the attribute
+- Add Abillity to map DB columns that name are not equals to the name of the attribute.

 #### Version 5.3
 - Illuminate 5.3 Compatibility.
-- now fully support Single Table Inheritance
+- Now fully support Single Table Inheritance.

 #### Version 5.1
 - Illuminate 5.1 + 5.2 Compatibility.